 Front Left: Eileen Hindle (Brit) and Beverly Tomb (Yank)

-Paul and Eileen donate their time and resources to the upkeep of our 466th Memorial at Attlebridge and serve along with Peter Woodcock and Catherine Thomson (not in photo) as Historians and hosts to veterans and families of 466th veterans.
+Paul and Eileen donate their time and resources to the upkeep of our 466th Memorial and now at the construction of the Visito Centre.
+Paul and son, Shaun have found and dug out old bunkers on the old base and dug up all sorts of artifacts.
+Paul works with Peter Woodcock and Catherine Thomson (not in photo) as Historians and hosts to veterans and families of 466th veterans.
 Catherine Thomson is curator and director of the 466th Bomb Group Historical Collection located in Hethel.

 This photo comes from Jim Melnyk whose father was part of the Engineering group for the 784th Bomber Squadron.
 Jim is looking for any other information, he might be able to find out about his father.
 There is another photo of him in front of the B-24 "Cindy".